muratkeremozcan/pizza-api/README.md

 `getFlagValue` LD client instance:

-* Our primary development Feature Flag enabler, used in lambda handlers to read flag state.
+* Our primary Feature Flag development enabler, used to read flag state.

 * In tests, it can read the flag value for generic users: `cy.task('getFlagValue', 'my-flag')`